mdlord/Tic-Tac-Toe/README.md

     ->Opposite Corner: If the opponent is in the corner, play the opposite corner.
     ->Empty Corner: Play an empty corner.
     ->Empty Side: Play an empty side.

+    working on:
+-> the app for 2 player on the same device.
+-> the app for 2 players over a small area network.